sanheensethi/notes/DBMS.md

 Example : Here, the attribute “Roll_no” is a key attribute as it can identify any student uniquely.

 ![](https://www.gatevidyalay.com/wp-content/uploads/2018/06/Key-Attributes-Example.png)

+## Closure of An Attribute - [Youtube](https://youtu.be/bSdvM_0hzgc)
+Not Important just go through it.
+- The set of all those attributes which can be functionally determined from an attribute set is called as a closure of that attribute set.
+- Closure of attribute set {X} is denoted as {X}+.

 ## Constraints